 Report on this form the specific reasons for all changes in your current estimates from fiscal year to fiscal year.
 Complete one form explaining the changes from FY 1 to FY 2 and another form explaining the changes from FY 2 to FY 3.
 Explain all changes in assumptions concerning estimated Medical Assistance Payments and/or State and Local Administration expenditures.
 Report the dollar impact of each revised assumption in the Amount column which reflects the total amount computable for Federal funding.
 Round all dollar amounts to the nearest thousand.

---
+C. Blank Narrative Pages. -- These pages were first introduced in July 1990 to encourage you to provide additional pertinent information which

 Rev. 74 2-129.46